 Unlike the Northern Lights in the north, it is actually possible to see the Southern Lights year-round.
 However, the winter months of May to August are the most common months to see the Aurora Australis.
 That said, we saw them at the end of March 2021 (March 20th and again on the 21st), which is early fall in the southern hemisphere.

-Time of year, however, is not the only factor in your chance to see the Aurora.
+The time of year, however, is not the only factor in your chance to see the Aurora.
 Something called Kp-index is very important.
 The Aurora Forecast website defines Kp-index as “the disturbance of the Earth’s magnetic field caused by the solar wind.
 The faster the solar wind blows, the greater the turbulence.”
 And the higher the Kp-index, the better odds of seeing the Aurora.

 Unlike the Northern Lights, there aren’t as many websites dedicated to forecasting the Southern Lights.
 While traveling around Tassie, we watched the Aurora Australis Tasmania Facebook group.
 This is a wonderfully helpful group, full of enthusiastic members who send out alerts any time the probability of seeing the Aurora is high.
 Early February was our first-time reading messages of strong warnings.

 The moon, cloud cover, and city lights all contribute to your odds of seeing the Southern Lights.
 Clear, dark nights are essential, which is why during the winter months the chances of seeing the Aurora are higher.

 Best Places to see the Southern Lights in Tasmania